VirtCode/hypr-dynamic-cursors/README.md

     # sets the cursor behaviour, supports these values:
     # tilt   - tilt the cursor based on x-velocity
     # rotate - rotate the cursor based on movement direction
+    # stretch - stretch the cursor shape based on direction and velocity
     # none   - do not change the cursors behaviour
     mode = tilt